Diet Responsiveness Research

 Both nutrition and genetics affect metabolic processes.
 Because of differences in the genetic makeup of individuals, the effects of nutrition on metabolism vary from person to person.

-Nonetheless, continued research is justified for several reasons.
-First, if a gene for diet responsiveness can be discovered, this gene must be a key regulator of metabolism.
+Continued research is justified for several reasons.
+If a gene for diet responsiveness can be discovered, this gene must be a key regulator of metabolism.
 It could become a target for drug therapy.
 The discovery of such a gene would be the first step on the road to drug development.
-Second, the finding could have clinical application.
+The finding could also have clinical application.

 Since obesity has a profound influence on metabolism, it could either increase or decrease the metabolic responsiveness to individual nutrients.
 Other acquired factors, such as drugs, also can affect how the body will respond to a change in diet.